yuryvlasenko/growtent/README.md

 ## Welcome to Velaskec Grow Tent

 * My first record
-* We have bought all the supplies we need to make a grow tent farm stathion now let the journey begin!
+* We have bought all the supplies we need to make a grow tent farm!